mattmaynes2/aria/reports/final/3-Technical/2-Details/09-DataPersistence.md

 This also implies that the data must be parsed when being read.
 A specification for the format of data storage would need to be created and followed internally for flat files to be a viable option.

-SQL is a common solution for storing relational data, and has many different concrete implementations.
-SQL is generally an appropriate choice when dealing with complex queries.
-Two examples of such implementations are PostgreSQL and MySQL.
-A common feature of SQL implementations is that they are server based databases.
-This requires that a separate process is running to support a dedicated server for the database.
-All requests to the database require a connection to this database server.
-As mentioned above, the database is being run on a Raspberry Pi,meaning there are a limited amount of computational resources available.

 NoSQL is an alternative option to classic SQL solutions.
 NoSQL is a document based method of data persistence as opposed to the table based methods of SQL.
 This makes it less adapt at performing complex queries, but it excels at storing hierarchical relationships.
 General advantages of NoSQL